mukulsoftwap/BackendTest/README.md

 - `npm start`
  will start the server on port `4000`

+- I have added mongodb as database.
+- I have not write the test cases because of some time limit but i can write good test cases.
+- also can add auth and paging options

 Task Apis
 - POST `/task` - Create a new task.
 - GET `/task/:id` - Retrieve a task by its ID.